-And on Sunday, despite the roads no longer being blocked off, people were still at it!
+And, on Sunday, despite the roads no longer being blocked off, people were still at it!
+Parading all over town.

-So I can tell you that it started at some time on Friday and then probably is still going on weeks later.
+So, what I can tell you is that the festival started at some time on Friday and then probably is still going on weeks later…

 I can also tell you that the packaged cuba libre that some Bolivian 22-year kept giving to me tasted more like chocolate soda than rum and Coke.

 Photos from the Virgen de Guadalupe Parades in Sucre, Bolivia: